The new Mortgage Guarantee Scheme: 95% mortgages

 KEY INFORMATION

-• However, the mortgage guarantee scheme supports lenders behind the scenes – it’s not something you apply for as a consumer.
-And many lenders offer 95% mortgages without using this scheme.
-So it’s important to shop around to find the best mortgage deal.
+• However, many lenders already offer 95% mortgages without using the mortgage guarantee scheme.
+So it shouldn’t effect your decision – as always shop around to find the best mortgage deal.

 What is the mortgage guarantee scheme?